Looking for a professional Elvish translation? You’re in the right place!

 You’ll pay this fee when you submit your request.
 It lets me know that you’re serious about this translation request, and you’ve thought it through.
 If you go through with the translation request, you get $5 off your translation request.

-Lines of poetry, random phrases, names, words written with Tengwar or Cirth.
-Transliterations will be sent in the form of PDFs unless requested otherwise.
+Lines of poetry, random phrases, names, words written with Tengwar or Cirth with the mode and font of your choosing.

 - Line Translation: $20 per sentence.